Byzantine Anatolia: The first siege of Constantinople and Justinian II

 Justinian was an ambitious ruler eager to emulate his illustrious ancestor, Justinian I. However his more limited resources and despotic nature ultimately proved his downfall as the last of the Heraclians.
 Initially he was able to continue his father's successes in the east leaving him free to concentrate on the Balkans where he was also successful.
-He then returned to the east but was soundly defeated at the Battle of Sebastopolis in 692 CE.
-Theologically he pursued non-orthodox thinking and convened another council in Constantinople. in 692 CE.
-Domestically he continued the organisation of the themata, however his land and taxation policies met with considerable opposition, eventually provoking a rebellion led by Leontios (695–698 CE) in 695 CE, which deposed and exiled him, precipitating a series of events that led to a prolonged period of instability and anarchy, with seven emperors in twenty-two years.
+He then returned to the east but was soundly defeated at the Battle of Sebastopolis in 692.
+Theologically he pursued non-orthodox thinking and convened another council in Constantinople. in 692.
+Domestically he continued the organisation of the themata, however his land and taxation policies met with considerable opposition, eventually provoking a rebellion led by Leontios (695–698) in 695, which deposed and exiled him, precipitating a series of events that led to a prolonged period of instability and anarchy, with seven emperors in twenty-two years.

-Leontios proved equally unpopular and was in turn overthrown by Tiberios III (698–705 CE).
+Leontios proved equally unpopular and was in turn overthrown by Tiberios III (698–705).
 Tiberios managed to bolster the eastern frontier and reinforced the defences of Constantinople, but meanwhile Justinian was conspiring to make a comeback, and after forming an alliance with the Bulgars succeeded in taking Constantinople and executing Tiberios.

-Justinian then continued to reign for a further six years (705–711 CE).
+Justinian then continued to reign for a further six years (705–711).
 His treatment of Tiberios and his supporters had been brutal and he continued to rule in a manner that was despotic and cruel.
-He lost the ground regained by Tiberios in the east, and imposed his views on the Pope.
-However, before long he faced a rebellion led by Philippikos Bardanes (711–713 CE).
-Justinian was captured and executed as was his son and co-emperor, Tiberius (706–711 CE), thus extinguishing the Heraclian line.
-Justinian had taken the Byzantine empire yet further from his origins.
-He effectively abolished the historical role of Consul, merging it with Emperor, thus strengthening the Emperors' constitutional position as absolute monarch.
+He lost the ground regained by Tiberios in the east, and imposed his views on the pope.
+However, before long he faced a rebellion led by Philippikos Bardanes (711–713.
+Justinian was captured and executed as was his son and co-emperor, Tiberius (706–711), thus extinguishing the Heraclian line.
+Justinian had taken the Byzantine Empire yet further from his origins.
+He effectively abolished the historical role of consul, merging it with emperor, thus strengthening the emperors' constitutional position as absolute monarch.